Flapx24/BikeTrackService/api-documentation.md

 **Endpoint:** `GET /api/reviews/route/{routeId}`

 **Description:** Get all reviews for a specific route with pagination.
+If the authenticated user has a review for this route, it will be returned first, followed by other reviews in descending order by ID.

 **Headers:**